gre/developer-portal/_docs/nano-app/secure-app.md

         uses: github/codeql-action/analyze@v2
 ```

-Next the results of CodeQL analysis are displayed on your GitHub security view, in the “Code scanning alerts” panel.
-If CodeQL is configured to be run when a pull request (PR) on some branches is made, the results will also be shown in the “Checks” parts of the PR.
+Next the results of CodeQL are displayed on your GitHub security view, in the “Code scanning alerts” panel.
+If CodeQL is configured to run when a pull request (PR) on some branches is made, the results will also be shown in the “Checks” parts of the PR.

 ![Code Scanning view](images/codeql_codescanning_view.png)